Arizona Wildcats men's basketball: Three Elite Eights under Miller (2011, 2014−15)

 In his sixth season as the Arizona Wildcats basketball head coach, after Gonzaga's home loss to BYU on February 28, 2015, Arizona claimed the longest active home winning streak in D-I men's college basketball (38th home win at 2nd all-time, 82nd home win at 5th all-time).
 Arizona defeated #13 Utah in Salt Lake City the same day, winning its share of the Pac-12 regular season title.
 After three losses to Pac-12 archrival Arizona State, Oregon State and UNLV, Arizona won their third Pac-12 regular season championship title (2nd straight year, its 14th overall, 27th overall).
 Arizona reached the third unbeaten home record at (17–0).
 The Wildcats completes their sixth ever 30+ win (3rd overall) and won their first Pac-12 Tournament title (5th overall) since 2002.
-In the 2015 NCAA tournament, the Wildcats fell to the Wisconsin Badgers in Elite Eight, 85–78, and finished the season 34–4, 16–2 in the Pac-12.
+In the 2015 NCAA tournament, the Wildcats fell to the Wisconsin Badgers for a 2nd consecutive season in the Elite Eight, 85–78, and finished the season 34–4, 16–2 in the Pac-12.

 In his seventh season, they finished the season 25–9, 12–6 in Pac-12 play to tie with California for third place.
 They defeated Colorado in the quarterfinals of the Pac-12 Tournament to advance to the semifinals where they lost to Oregon.
 In the 2016 NCAA Tournament, as a 6-seed in the South Region.
 They lost in the first round to Wichita State.

-In his eighth season at U of A, AP polls & 81-straight coaches polls.
+In his eighth season at U of A, AP polls and 81 straight coaches' polls.
 The 97-consecutive weeks in the AP poll is currently the second-longest streak in the nation behind Kansas at 161 weeks.[1]
-They have been ranked every week in the 2016–2017 season, bringing those totals to 97 weeks for the AP & 100 weeks for the coaches poll.
+They have been ranked every week in the 2016–2017 season, bringing those totals to 97 weeks for the AP and 100 weeks for the coaches' poll.
 Arizona won its first 10 conference games, the best start since the '97-'98 season when they started 16–0.
 They finished the season at seventh ever 30+ wins with 32–5, tied at 16–2 with Oregon in Pac-12 play for first place to win their 3rd Pac-12 regular season championship title for the 15th time (28th overall).
 The Wildcats entered the Pac-12 Tournament as a 2-seed, the Wildcats defeated 7-seed Colorado in the quarterfinals, 3-seed UCLA in the semifinals and 1-seed Oregon in the championship game, Wildcats won their 2nd Pac-12 Tournament championship title for the 6th time.
 In the 2017 NCAA Tournament, as a 2-seed in the West regional, Arizona defeated the 15-seed North Dakota 100–82 in the first round, 7-seed Saint Mary's 69–60 in the second round and losing to Xavier 73–71 in the Sweet Sixteen.